michaelruocco/embedded-mysql-plugin/README.md

 #### Default configuration

-The default values for each of these properties are:
+The default values for each of the underlying properties are:

 * databaseName = '' (empty string, process will not work if a databaseName is not provided)
 * port = 3306 (default MySQL port)
 * username = 'root'
 * password = '' (empty string, this means no password is required to access your embedded MySQL database)
-* version = 'v5_6_22' (default version of MySQL used by this plugin 5.6.22)
+* version = 'v5_7_latest' (default version of MySQL used by this plugin 5.6.22)

 This means the example configuration above could also be expressed as shown below.

 ```
 embeddedMysql {
-    databaseName = 'my-database-name'
+    url = 'jdbc:mysql://localhost:3306/databaseName'
 }
 ```